damarisaavedra25/TestRepo/README.md

 - Requirements
 Make sure you have the Selenium Chrome dependencies to run the test and using intelliJ with Java Languange (I will add the same files I used that made my test passed either way)
-Also please make sure you are using the same import libraries used for the test
+Also please make sure you are using the same import libraries used for the test Make sure you have downloaded the following files to run the test Main.java chromedriver pom.xml

 - Installation
 IntelliJ IDEA 2022.1.2 (Community Edition)